 Increase gateway course completion within the first year by enrolling entering students into the college-level math and English courses, providing those who need additional help a concurrent course or lab that offers just-in-time academic support.

-Build early momentum so students meet key, first-year benchmarks: informed choice of a meta major or major, enrollment in 30 credits, completion of nine credits in the program of study and completion of gateway math and English requirements.
+Build momentum so students meet first-year benchmarks: informed choice of meta major or major, enrollment in 30 credits with nine in the program of study and completion of gateway courses.
 Provide early support and guidance for decision making, using interest assessments and labor-market data.

-Rather than allowing students to wander aimlessly through the course catalogue, Momentum Pathways also provide the support and guidance needed for students to stay on track.
-Clearly-articulated, semester by semester plans give students certainty about what it takes to graduate on time, and advisors intervene when students are about to go off course.
+Rather than allowing students to wander aimlessly through the course catalog, Momentum Pathways also provide the support and guidance needed for students to stay on track.
+Clearly articulated, semester-by-semester plans give students certainty about what it takes to graduate on time, and advisors intervene when students are about to go off course.

 Academic Maps with Proactive Advising

-Default students onto highly-structured academic maps that lay out a semester-by-semester plan toward on-time completion.
-Design maps to include 15 credits per semester (or 30 per year), indicate milestone and pre-requisite courses, and empower advisors to effectively monitor progress and provide intervention as needed.
+Default students onto highly-structured academic maps that include 15 credits per semester (or 30 per year), indicate milestone and pre-requisite courses, and empower advisors to effectively monitor progress and provide intervention as needed.

 Today's college students often balance work, family and school, and in a system of higher education not designed for that complexity, they struggle to complete.
 For adults trying to return to education, the challenges are seemingly insurmountable.
 To increase attainment, these students need a better deal and a redesigned system focused on their success.

 Increase degree attainment by inviting adult learners back to complete their education, providing a redesigned system that offers accelerated courses, year-round enrollment and predictable schedules.
 Give credit for prior learning and experience and additional support to help students navigate the system.